-LOCKDOWN: 18 persons killed by security agents – NHRC
+Lockdown: 18 persons killed by security agents – NHRC

 By Chimezie Godfrey

-18 persons have been killed by security agents while enforcing the lockdown ordered by the federal government to curtail the spread of corona-virus, according to the National Human Rights Commission (NHRC).
+Eighteen persons have been killed by security agents while enforcing the lockdown order to curtail the spread of coronavirus, according to the National Human Rights Commission (NHRC).

 According to the Executive Secretary, NHRC, Tony Ojukwu, the complaints came from the Federal Capital Territory, Abia, Adamawa, Akwa Ibom, Bayelsa, Benue, Cross Rivers and Ebonyi states.